All Episodes

 I mean, Washington, D.C. is a bubble, and there is nothing more powerful than the conservative grassroots when we are engaged and letting our voice be heard.

-Senator, I've got to take a break, but I and I know when we talked that we allotted time for you for the first segment, but if you want to continue, we've got time here.
+Senator, I've got to take a break, and I know when we talked that we allotted time for you for the first segment, but if you want to continue, we've got time here.

 I just have to take a brief break.